tuxpower/tools/README.md

 ## Usage

+You need to set up your AWS security credentials before this script is able to connect to AWS.
+You can do this by exporting these environment variables:

+#### AWS_ACCESS_KEY_ID
+The access key for your AWS account.

+#### AWS_SECRET_ACCESS_KEY
+The secret key for your AWS account.

 This sample script attachs a root volume from a given instance to a second instance in the same AZ and adds a public key to a EC2 system user authorized keys file.
 It then attachs that volume back to original instance and tears down the second one.